Lipitor (Atorvastatin) is a drug developed by Pfizer in 1985 under the lead of Bruce D. Roth, an American chemist.

 Some patients may experience side effects when taking this drug.
 Some of the most common side effects include diarrhea, joint pain, throat irritation, urinary tract infection, and indigestion.
 In some cases, more serious side effects may occur such as muscle problems, or liver or kidney failure.
 You should contact your physician immediately if you are experiencing any of the following symptoms:

-• skin or eyes turning yellow
+• your skin or eyes are turning yellow

-• excessive tiredness or weakness
+• an excessive tiredness or weakness

-• dark amber-colored urine
+• a dark amber-colored urine

-• loss of appetite
+• a sudden loss of appetite

 A physician may lower the dosage or discontinue your prescription if you are experiencing problems while on Lipitor.
 Most of the side effects of this drug will go away once you no longer take the drug.